Giving to the College of Dentistry

 The Infrastructure Revitalization Fund: Helping with capital and equipment enhancements.
 Currently, we have an urgent need to replace 13 dental chairs in the clinic.
-We have been able to purchase six chairs through donations and need to purchase the remaining seven chairs by December 1, 2014.
+We have been able to purchase six chairs through donations and need to purchase the remaining seven chairs by the end of December 2014.
 Donations for these chairs can be directed to this fund!

-The Outreach Fund: Enhancing support of our Saskatoon West Dental Clinic and student funding for patient accessibility to service.
+The Outreach Fund: Enhancing support of our Saskatoon West Dental Clinic and patient accessibility to service.

 The Endowment Fund: To provide financial support for student awards & enhancements including teaching, research & clinical equipment, and development of new courses.

 Class Funds: currently classes with funds include 1972, 1977, 1980, 1983, 1984, 1986, 1991, 1996, 2001 & 2003.
 Class funds are created to support various needs of the College of Dentistry at any given time including student awards, clinic related capital projects, travel for existing student conferences & guest lecturers, supporting college programs and much more.

 Please always note fund you want to support in the comment section for online giving or on your cheque.

 To discuss other giving options or send a cheque, please contact or send to:Stacey Schewaga

 Phone: (306) 966-4001